Sponsored by The UPS Store

 - Arrive early and get to know the host before the conference begins.

 - Put together a list of who will be attending the conference and identify the key players.
 Note who you would like to connect with to make sure you set aside time to do so.

 - Pick a great seat – front, center.

 - Use the event’s app – schedule meetings ahead of time, use event hashtag, connect with people after the event who you didn’t have a chance to meet.

 - Establish a goal – what do you want to get out of the networking event?

 Business cards are a definite must when attending a networking event.
 Business cards are a useful tool to connect with people more quickly and efficiently.
 When you receive a business card at an event, it can often help to jot down some notes on the back of the card to make sure you remember what you talked to that person about when you follow-up with them later.

-Another communications tool to have ready when networking is an elevator pitch illustrating your business idea in three minutes or less.
+Another communication tool to have ready when networking is an elevator pitch illustrating your business idea in three minutes or less.
 Make sure your elevator pitch is concise and articulate.
 Don’t try to be cute – get the point across in a succinct and creative manner.

 A good rule of thumb is to hand out your business card and any other deliverables directly after delivering your elevator pitch.
 The UPS Store provides services to help you create such items, including banners, business cards, brochures, flyers, and much more.

 Finally, it’s important to follow-up quickly with your contacts to remain top-of-mind.